AdaCore/spark2014/lrm/source/packages.rst

    * as an actual parameter in a procedure call of which the corresponding formal parameter is mode **in** and is of a non-scalar volatile type.

 #.
-A variable designated as an external output only state shall only
+A name denoting an external output shall only occur in the following
+   contexts:

-   appear on the left-hand side of an assignment statement or passed as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of a volatile, non-scalar type.
+   * as the name on the left-hand side of an assignment statement; or

+   * as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of a volatile, non-scalar type.

 #.
 See section on volatile variables for rules concerning their use in |SPARK|
    (:ref:`shared_variable_control`).